Chia-Network/bls-signatures/SPEC.md

 ### HD keys
-HD keys will follow Bitcoin's BIP32 specification, with the following exceptions:
+HD keys will follow Bitcoin's BIP32 specification, with the following differences:
 * The HMAC key to generate a master private key used is not "Bitcoin seed" it is "BLS HD seed".
 * The master secret key is generated mod n from the master seed, since not all 32 byte sequences are valid BLS private keys